vavrines/kineticpy/README.md

 # kineticpy

-Python wrapper of [Kinetic.jl](https://github.com/vavrines/Kinetic.jl), which is a lightweight Julia toolbox for the study of kinetic theory and scientific machine learning
+Python wrapper of [Kinetic.jl](https://github.com/vavrines/Kinetic.jl), which is a lightweight Julia toolbox for the study of kinetic theory and scientific machine learning.

 ## How to use
 We start by cloning the repository and changing into the directory